 Editor’s Note: Thanks for sharing Johann.
 Did they tell you why you were turning back?
 I don't think we had access to the Internet at the time.
 Probably best you went back and not stranded somewhere.
 I am sure that was a stressful day for all of the airlines and passengers.

 Johann Achim BeiBel: No, the pilot made a smooth U-Turn nobody realized that we are on our way back.
 The IFS with the moving map was shot down before - due to technical problems.....when the Captain told us that we are flying back he said something about an accident with a plane in NYC.
 But when we arrived at KEF for our pit stop we realized because of the many big planes standing in line for fuel that something terrible must have happened....

 Cara Newman Fandel: I was getting ready for work.
 My boyfriend called to tell me what was happening and I thought it was some kind of joke.
 It took some time for the news to settle in me before I realized how horrible it was.
 I think I was in denial.

-Windy Williams: I was at work and it made me realize that we should never take anything for granted...Also Sept 11, 2005, was the best day of my life...I became a grandmother...No more sadness on this day we just feel blessed that God have us Marley on this day.
+Windy Williams: I was at work and it made me realize that we should never take anything for granted...Also, Sept 11, 2005, was the best day of my life...I became a grandmother...No more sadness on this day, we just feel blessed that God has given us Marley on this day.
 She is such a special child and has visions of making this world a better place...Happy Birthday, Marley!

 Sue Binder: I was at Hackensack University Hospital and, unfortunately, we had a distant view of the WTT and the smoke coming from them, unfortunately, it was easy to see.
 We went into Emergency mode thinking that some Nurses would go over to help.
 Unfortunately, that request never came.
 It was a day I will never forget and send prayers for all involved!